-The Annual User Fee for any Non-Resident User is identified in Exhibit A attached hereto.
-This payment must be paid in full at the time of completion of the Non-Resident User application.
+This payment must be paid in full at the time of completion of the Non-Resident User application, a form of which is attached hereto Exhibit B and incorporated herein by this reference.
 This fee will permit the use of all Amenity Facilities for one (1) full year from the date of receipt of payment by the District.
 Each subsequent renewal shall be paid in full on the anniversary date of application for use of the Amenity Facilities by such Non-Resident User.
 Such fee may be increased, by action of the Board, to reflect increased costs of operation of the Amenity Facilities; such increase may not exceed ten percent (10%) per year.
 Annual User Fees may be renewed no more than thirty (30) days in advance of the date of expiration and for no more than one calendar year.
 Multi-year memberships are not available.
 The Annual User Fee is nonrefundable and nontransferable.
 The use of the Amenity Facilities is not available for commercial purposes.